 At the heart of our storytelling methodology is one key principle: The reciprocal relationship of listening and telling.
 What do we mean by “the reciprocal relationship of listening and telling”?

 It’s actually happening to you now as you read this paragraph.
 You came to this page with some curiosity.
 That is your “listening.”
 As authors, we envisioned a curious reader to whom we addressed this description of our primary principle and that shaped our “telling.”
 In that sense, we are in a communication dynamic with you.
 The principle of the reciprocal relationship of listening and telling is a communication strategy.

 Listening shapes telling.
 And telling shapes listening.
-Water being poured into a bowl takes the shape of the bowl.
+Just like water being poured into a bowl takes the shape of a bowl.

 What we’ve found in the 25 years since Murray Nossel, Ph.D., discovered the vibrancy and necessity of this principle is that sensitivity to the reciprocal relationship of listening and telling transforms communication.
 It increases empathy and inspires collaboration.
 It fosters creativity and insight.
 It never fails to create a connection, which is the bedrock of all good and lasting communication.